panrg/questions/draft-irtf-panrg-questions.md

 individual components to distill end-to-end properties for the entire path is not trivial.

-The first question: how are paths and path properties defined and represented?

 ## Discovery, Distribution, and Trustworthiness of Path Properties

+The second question: how do endpoints and applications get access to accurate, useful, and trustworthy path properties?

 Once endpoints and networks have a shared vocabulary for expressing path properties, the network must have some method for distributing those path